2019/20 Woodford Folk Festival

 The Stalls Management Team will inspect your site once you leave the festival.
 It is important that your site is checked thoroughly; this includes screws, nails & cable ties.

 The amount of ‘included complimentary tickets’ you receive will depend on your stall size.
+They are for you and your crew to use.

 Season Tickets for stallholders (complimentary and extra)